jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

      The naming convention is that it uses the name of the active inventory in CRFReporter.
      (see also **NB** at the end of chapter)
 - -x Location of the PartyProfile result file to be imported to CRFReporter.
-     The naming convention is that it uses *_result* in addition of the name of the empty PartyProfile file.
+     It is in the same directory as the empty PartyProfile and the naming convention is that it uses *_result* in addition of the name of the empty PartyProfile file.
 - -y Inventory year (the last year in CRFReporter)

-Practical note: the options -b, -k,-l and -m (in `run-ghg-master.sh`, not shown here) refer to ubiquitous configuration files and directories that come with the lukeghg package.
+`run-ghg-master.sh` contains also the options -b, -k,-l and -m (not shown here) that refer to ubiquitous configuration files and directories that come with the lukeghg package.

-Thus after downloading lukeghg from GitHub run the `run-ghg-master.sh` script in `<GHGInventoryDirectory>`.
+#### Produce CRFReporter xml file
+Make sure you are in /data/shared/\<user\>/GHGInventory/.
+First, create *crf* and *PartyProfile*
+directories:

+	(lukeghg) prompt% cd /data/shared/<user>/GHGInventory/
+	(lukeghg) prompt% mkdir crf
+	(lukeghg( prompt% mkdir PartyProfile

-The xml for CRFReporter can be produced as follows.
-Make sure you are in `<GHGInventoryDirectory>`.
-First, copy GHG inventory files to *crf* directory:
+Second, copy GHG inventory files to *crf* directory:

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

 It has been practice that all GHG inventory files are in the same *crf* directory.
 Be sure the read rights to the files exists.
 Then, if needed, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.
-To produce the PartyProfile  result file  filled with the GHG inventory results (the option `-x`) type the two commands:
+To produce the PartyProfile  result file filled with the GHG inventory results type the two commands:

 	(lukeghg) prompt% convertutf8 -f crf/'*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log